A seat belt or child restraint is a vehicle’s most important safety feature, but only works if they are used and used correctly, every time.

-On this webpage, you will find information about occupant protection and proper seat restraints, preventing child heatstroke in cars and safety in and around school zones and school buses.
-At the bottom of the page, you will find more resources such as handouts and useful videos.
+On these webpages, you will find information about occupant protection and proper seat restraints, safety in and around school zones and school buses, bicycle and pedestrian safety, preventing child heatstroke in cars and driveway safety and new teen driver safety.
+At the bottom of each page, you will find more resources such as handouts for adults and children and other useful videos.

 Please be sure to read through and share these resources to help ensure the safety of Florida’s children.

 Safety on and around school buses is important for everyone to know, from parents and children to motorists that will drive through school zones and around school buses.